Abhilash2909/NewsWeb/README.md

 # NewsWeb

 NewsWeb is a React-based web application that provides the latest news across various categories such as Trending, Technology, Business, Health, Science, Sports, and Entertainment.
+It utilizes the NewsAPI (https://newsapi.org/) to fetch real-time news data, allowing users to stay updated on current events.

-It also features dark mode, bookmarking, sharing, and other functionalities to enhance the user experience.
+In addition to news browsing, NewsWeb also features dark mode, bookmarking, sharing, and other functionalities to enhance the user experience.

 ## Features